Umuzi-org/Tilde/backend/README.md

 Make use of the following environmental variables to change that stuff:

 ```
+export GITHUB_CLIENT_ID=???
+Needed for login with github to work
+export GITHUB_CLIENT_SECRET=???
+Needed for login with github to
-GIT_REAL_ORG="the name of the organisation as registered on Github.com"
+export GIT_REAL_ORG="the name of the organisation as registered on Github.com"
-GIT_REAL_BOT_USERNAME="the name of the user that will be sending out repo invites and that sort of thing"
+export GIT_REAL_BOT_USERNAME="the name of the user that will be sending out repo invites and that sort of thing"
 ```

 Then create a user on Tilde through the management scripts.
 Give the user your GIT_REAL_BOT_USERNAME as the github username.